intra2net/avocado-i2n/README.md

 second outcome.
 Ok, two integration tests for the two use cases.
 But what if they are a hundred and we have to check the first button and validate the dialog each time?
 Could we do better than this by reusing the first step in the process?

+Let's see.
 We could try and complicate our initial test a bit by unchecking the first checkbox in order to check the second one and test for its outcome but there is a significant drawback here - unchecking the first checkbox is not a precondition for checking the second one and could affect its outcome